FiiO JM21 Digital Audio Player (DAP) and Final Audio B3 in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

 • Google Play Store

-• Tape Mode (music playback mode with cassette tape animation)
+• Tape Mode (music playback mode that displays a cassette tape animation)

 • Technical Support (firmware updates and issue feedback)

-When using USB DAC mode on the JM21 connected to a Windows 10 laptop, I experienced high audio latency when watching YouTube videos through the Microsoft Edge browser, causing voices to be out of sync with lip movements.
+The USB DAC mode on the JM21, when connected to a Windows 10 laptop, exhibited high audio latency when watching YouTube videos through the Microsoft Edge browser, causing the voices to be out of sync with the speakers’ lip movements.

-The delay was approximately one second and can be bothersome.
-For this reason, I recommend the FiiO JM21 in USB DAC mode only for music listening.
+The measured delay was approximately 1 second and can be disturbing.
+For this reason, I recommend the FiiO JM21 only for music listening when used in USB DAC mode.

-The FiiO JM21 allows users to connect an external DAC or DAC/amp via USB.
-You can use a portable dongle DAC/amp, a desktop DAC/amp, or a dedicated DAC.
-This is useful if you want a different performance compared to the JM21’s internal DAC and amplifier.
+The FiiO JM21 allows the user to connect a DAC or DAC/amp via USB.
+You may use a portable “dongle” DAC/amp, a desktop DAC/amp, or a dedicated DAC.
+Doing so is useful to achieve a different performance compared to the internal DAC and amplifier of the JM21.

-When connecting the JM21 to a desktop DAC, it is possible to disable power delivery via the USB port, since only data transmission is required.
-To do this, go to Settings > Battery and enable Disable Battery Charging.
-This helps avoid sound interference caused by power delivery.
+When connecting the JM21 to a desktop DAC, it is possible to disable power delivery through the USB port, since only data transmission is required.
+To do this, go to Settings > Battery and enable the option Disable Battery Charging.
+This prevents sound interference caused by power delivery.

 Like the USB port, the JM21’s coaxial output can also be used to connect a DAC or DAC/amp.
-To use the coaxial output, you need a digital cable with a 3.5 mm plug on one end and an RCA connector on the other.
+To use the coaxial output, a digital cable with a 3.5 mm plug on one end and an RCA connector on the other is required.

 The JM21 provides coaxial output through the 3.5 mm headphone jack.
 Digital signal transmission must be enabled before connecting the cable.
 To do this, go to Settings > Audio > Select 3.5 mm output mode and tap SPDIF.